Tsalnor/svstudio-scripts/README.md

 ## Microtonal

+There were no SynthV scripts I could find that allowed for microtonal composition.
+So I whipped these up with zero prior knowledge of Lua or Javascript.
+Don't expect me to do magic here.

 I recommend binding these to shortcuts to make the process significantly faster.

 By default, the EDO note scripts use 31-EDO.
 You can change the EDO in the script to whatever you prefer.